drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/04-production-polish/01-seo-basics.md

   xml --> crawler
 ```

 Plugins write into `<head>` and into a single sitemap file; the `robots.txt` line points crawlers at that sitemap.
-Everything else is fallback behaviour you do not have to think about.
+Everything else is fallback behavior you do not have to think about.

 ## Common pitfalls